wrlu/AppSandbox-System/README.md

 * AppSandbox-FrontEnd application can receive data from system and save, see also: https://github.com/wrlu/AppSandbox-FrontEnd

 ## TODO List
-* Import Charles and Burp root certificates to system certificates storage.
 * Custom platform key.
 * Import LSPosed.
 * Import frida-gadget.